 Lacker, an inflation hawk who will rotate into a voting seat in the policy-setting Federal Open Market Committee next year, said he expects the economy to expand between 2 percent and 2.5 percent next year.

-He said this forecast was predicated on an extension of payroll tax cuts, which have run into political opposition from Republicans in Congress, but also built in a significant slowdown in the euro zone.
+He said this forecast was predicated on further gains in payroll employment, but also built in a significant slowdown in the euro zone.

 I'm hard pressed to see the rationale for further monetary stimulus, Lacker told reporters after a speech.